Skip to content

 Lessons for DeFi Security

-1. DVN thresholds belong in your collateral risk model.
 If your protocol accepts a cross-chain token as collateral, the token's bridge security model is your security model.
 A 1-of-1 DVN on the issuing OFT means a single compromised verifier can print unlimited collateral against your book.
-Before whitelisting an OFT asset, read its current ULN config on-chain and reject anything below 2-of-3 with diverse DVN providers.

-3. 2-of-3 is the floor, not the ceiling.
-LayerZero's own integrator checklist calls for redundancy, and the industry standard is 2-of-3.
-Kelp shipped 17 source-chain routes at 1-of-1.
 Any OFT or bridge operator using a single DVN for any route should treat that as a sev-1 config bug, not a deployment convenience.

-4. Risk parameters on cross-chain collateral have to account for the bridge's integrity.
-Between Jan 19 (rsETH LTV → 93%), Apr 6 (Chaos Labs exits), and Apr 9 (LlamaRisk raises the rsETH supply cap), Aave's exposure to this exact attack grew in three discrete steps, each reasonable in isolation on market data alone.
-LTV, supply cap, and E-Mode parameters for a cross-chain asset are also bets on the bridge's DVN configuration — and have to be priced that way.
+Between Jan 19 (rsETH LTV to 93%), Apr 6 (Chaos Labs exits), and Apr 9 (LlamaRisk raises the rsETH supply cap), Aave's exposure to this exact attack grew in three discrete steps.
+Each step was reasonable in isolation on market data alone.

 As of 2026-04-20: